KentonWhite/ProjectTemplate/website/getting_started.markdown

 		cd letters

 Once you're in the `letters` directory, you can open up your new project in your favorite text editor.
-I like using TextMate as an editor, since it will show the structure of our entire project in a sidebar:
+I like using TextMate as an editor, since it will show the structure of the entire project in a sidebar:

 		mate .

 ![ProjectTemplate Directories](./directories.jpg)

-As you can see, `create.project()` has set up a whole series of subdirectories for us.
+As you can see, `create.project()` has set up a whole series of subdirectories for us to use when organizing our analysis.
 We'll see what each of these does as we move on.
 For now, let's just pull in that data file `letters.csv.bz2` that you downloaded earlier.
 We'll place it into the `data` directory:

 		mv ~/Downloads/letters.csv.bz2 data